triton-inference-server/backend/README.md

 create and populate the /opt/tritonserver/backends/\<backend\>
 directory.

-### What about backends developed using the "custom backend" API.
+### What about backends developed using the "legacy custom backend" API.

-If you have custom backends that you developed using the older, deprecated custom backend API you should consider porting them to the new [Triton Backend API](#triton-backend-api), but you are not required to.
-Models using the custom backend API will continue to be supported by Triton.
+As of release 21.02 the legacy custom API is deprecated and will soon be removed.
+If you have custom backends that you developed using this older, deprecated API you should porting them to the new [Triton Backend API](#triton-backend-api).
+Support for the legacy API will be remove completely in an upcoming release.

 ## Build the Backend Utilities